eddyzow/EZCam/README.md

 | [Jollylook Instant Mini Film Development Unit](https://www.amazon.com/Jollylook-Instant-Development-compatable-Cameras/dp/B0BYTD4T8K) | Manual development unit for Instax film, heart of project | Amazon (Jollylook) | 1 | $47.81 | $47.81 |
 | [Fujifilm INSTAX Instant Film - 60 Pack](https://www.target.com/p/fujifilm-instax-mini-instant-film-value-pack-60ct/-/A-52205707#lnk=sametab) | 3 times the film and only 1.5 times the price.
 Covers testing and pictures for a trip to Undercity + more | Target | 1 | $42.49 | $42.49 |
 | **TOTAL** | | | **7** | | **$140.57** |

+BOM Cuts so far:
+- Rocker switch converted to Pushbutton Latch from Pomodoro Timer
+- Button will also be salvaged from Pomodoro Timer
+- Can be conservative on the solder -- probably have enough to last me